 This tart is super easy to prepare and can be customized

 with your choice of cookie crust and fruit in season!

 This post contains affiliate links.
 For more information see my disclosure policy.

-To make this tart I used my 11-inch tart and quiche pan with removable outer ring,
+To make this tart I used my 11-inch tart and quiche pan with removable bottom,

-which make is easy to cut and serve.
+which makes it easy to cut and serve.

-I adapted this recipe from Taste of Home and decided to make an easy
+This recipe is adapted from Taste of Home and I decided to make an easy

 cookie crust which adds a layer of flavor and crunchy texture.